ovelny/amulet/tutorials/personal-debian-setup.md

 	* remove downloads icon in toolbar
 	* add "forget" icon between extensions and overflow icon

+## Changing /etc/hosts

+Consider changing `/etc/hosts` as described in your personal wiki.

 ## All done

 Congrats, add a wallpaper and you have a system you can call home now.
 Grab a coffee and enjoy.